ExperimentsHNL/popper-design/overview.md

 - highlights of the platform (key features, advantages);

-- list of logos/shields of prominent clients using Popper;
+- a list of logos/shields of prominent clients using Popper;

-- navigation panel with sections About, Experiment Library, Documentation (hosted externally on GitHub), Sign up.
+- a navigation panel with links to About, Experiment Library, Documentation (hosted externally on GitHub), and Sign up.

-The navigation bar should be consistent and available (along with Popper logo) throughout the entire website.
-(If a researcher is logged in, Sign Up section is replaced with their username, and they see an additional section "Download" that leads to one of the documentation pages on GitHub with the list of steps necessary to download Popper SDK)
+The navigation bar should be consistent and available (along with the Popper logo) throughout the entire website.
+If a researcher is logged in, the Sign Up link is replaced with their username, and they see an additional "Download" link.
+This link leads leads to one of our Documentation pages on GitHub, featuring the steps necessary to download the Popper SDK.

 #### 2. Signup